 Scale Interpretation Guidelines Full Scale Reflects overall executive function.
 The Full Scale score is made up of 90 items from nine different areas that are conceptually related to executive function (i.e., Attention, Emotion Regulation, Flexibility, Inhibitory Control, Initiation, Organization, Planning, Self-Monitoring, and Working Memory).
 The CEFI Scales describe the content of the items for intervention purposes.
 If there is significant variation among the CEFI Scales, the Full Scale score will sometimes be higher and other times lower than scores on these scales.
 However, the Full Scale score is a good description of a child's/youth's executive function behaviors if there is no significant variation among the CEFI Scales.
-Attention Describes how well a child/youth can avoid distractions, concentrate on tasks, and sustain attention.
+Attention Describes how well a child/youth can avoid distractions, concentrate on tasks, and sustain attention. diterritori.
 Emotion Regulation Indicates the child's/youth's control and management of emotions, including staying calm when handling small problems and reacting with the right level of emotion.
-Flexibility Reflects a child's/youth's skill at adjusting behavior to meet circumstances, including coming up with different ways to solve problems, having many ideas about how to do things, and being able to solve problems using different approaches.